 Office networks can be protected too by blocking wireless access to mobile devices when used on site.
 Meanwhile, your IT policies should spell out procedures to keep office equipment secure.

 Help your mobile workforce

-Security extends beyond laptops and smart phones, however.
-Codegate, a firm specialising in mobile-computing solutions, has developed track-and-trace software which allows businesses to monitor and log the location, status and progress of staff and jobs in real time.
+Security extends beyond laptops, tablets and smartphones.
+Codegate, a firm specialising in mobile computing solutions, has developed track-and-trace software which allows businesses to monitor and log the location, status and progress of staff and jobs in real time.

 "Ensuring staff are working safely and efficiently means you can keep tighter reins on costs.
 Supporting your workers supports your business," concludes chairman, Terran Churcher.